How Some California Wedding Venues Aren’t All the Meets the Eye

 When is the last time you used a campground porta-potty, or restroom?
 No description necessary, it’s not a great experience for you or your guests.
 And can you imagine using them to get ready for the wedding day?

 After the wedding, you have your memories, and the photos to remind you of the special moments.
-Well, except that your photos look the same as every other couple that got married at the golf course.
+Well, except that your photos look the same as every other couple that got married at any number of Northern California golf course wedding venues.

-While reading a contract for a wedding at a golf course, there was a statement that the couple acknowledged, it was at a golf course and errant balls may pummel (my word) them and their guests.
+While reading a contract for the Northern California Golf Course Wedding Venue, there was a statement that the couple acknowledged, it was at a golf course and errant balls may pummel (my word) them and their guests.
 What?
 They are putting everybody in danger by allowing golfing in the area of the guests?
 Well, their main business is golfing, and as golf balls can travel over 100 yards (a football field) and they have no control over those drinking and golfing, I guess it makes sense to have a release of liability for the golf course.
 Heck, I don’t even have to make a long drive and have the golf ball go where I didn’t intend.
 I guess that’s why they have those huge screens to protect the houses and roadways.

-Most golf course California wedding venues are “All Inclusive” requiring that you buy a variety of services and products from them.
+Most Northern California Golf Course Wedding Venues are “All Inclusive” requiring that you buy a variety of services and products from them.
 They have in house catering, alcohol, DJ, dessert, etc. Some allow you to bring in your own flowers, photographer and planner.
 But you’re about to learn about all the hidden charges.
 Cake cutting fee per person, forced gratuity (18% of the bill or higher), valet service charges, coat check charges, nicer rentals charges, etc. Excuse me, I don’t mind giving a tip if I get good service, but being forced to pay it before the service is delivered?
 What if it’s bad service because they know they are already guaranteed the gratuity?

 This is an interesting idea, and a clean environment.
 Air-conditioned, parking, bathrooms – check, check, check.
 But whats an Art Gallery’s’ main purpose?
 It’s not weddings, it’s selling the art to the people you brought to the gallery.
 Is your guest there to celebrate your wedding day, or are they there to look at art price tags, and have the gallery employees try to sell them the art?
 It’s not comfortable going to a used car dealership and being pressured to buy, why take your guests to a place designed to sell the people who enter?
 Of course, if it’s your art – it might just be a way to pay for your wedding.
 Guests always enjoy being invited to an event, and then finding out there’s a cost, don’t they?
 It works for the timeshare sales people.